Bigghis/bigghis.github.io/_posts/2025-04-02-FINETUNING.md

 ![Training Metrics](/assets/images/loss1B.png)

-The training loss continues to decrease throughout the training cycle, but after 5 epochs the decrease is not significant.
+The training loss on training set continues to decrease throughout the training cycle, but after 5 epochs the decrease is not significant.
-The evaluation loss is higher than the training loss, as usual, and after circa 5 epochs becomes to increase, so we could stop the training process after 5 epochs.
+The evaluation loss on validation set is higher than the training loss, as usual, and after circa 5 epochs becomes to increase, so we could stop the training process after 5 epochs.

 ..to be continued